 “If you have to be right, you’re doing it wrong.” — Dr. Rick Kirschner

-When it comes to people skills, Dr. Rick Kirschner (Dr.K) sets the bar.
-He’s co-author of the best-selling book, Dealing with People You Can’t Stand, and for three decades he’s helped advance the field of personal and organizational development.
+Dr. K is the co-author of the best-selling book, Dealing with People You Can’t Stand, and for three decades he has helped advance the field of personal and organizational development.

 As an author, speaker, and coach, Dr. K has helped thousands of people turn conflict into cooperation, improve their personal influence and impact, and deal with unwanted communication patterns in their personal and professional lives.

 If you haven’t seen Dr. K’s work before, prepare to be amazed.
 You’ll wonder where he’s been all your life.
 The beauty is that not only has he mastered the domain of interpersonal skills, he’s blazed a trail and has shared his work through many blog posts, and through his information products.